Nicolaserd/Nicolaserd/README.md

 Hey everyone!
 In the programming realm, I thrive on adaptability and self-management.
 I tackle challenges head-on with determination and a passion for innovation.
 Let's embrace every coding hurdle with enthusiasm and drive!

+## I’m currently working on
+I am currently working on a user registration for Jcofaith: <a href="https://clases-front-jcofaith.vercel.app/" target="_blank">https://clases-front-jcofaith.vercel.app/ </a>

 ## Recent projects.
 .......